Mobile Device Management (MDM) Case Study

 Replace cumbersome paper tickets, provide more complete traveler data and improve safety through real-time, accurate manifest information

-Electronic ticketing enabled through AT&T Mobile Enterprise Application Platform (MEAP); AT&T wireless network processes transactions via smartphones; mobile device management supports distributed mobile devices and secures data
+Electronic ticketing enabled through Mobile Application Development from AT&T; AT&T wireless network processes transactions via smartphones; mobile device management supports distributed mobile devices and secures data

 Enhanced customer service and sales, improved business information flows, enhanced safety with real-time manifest, and near real-time payment reconciliation for sales and accounting